Natfan/work/btec/14/2/writeup.md

 When the user is frozen, a message will pop up in their chat notifying them that they have been frozen.
 The message will also tell them to join a voice chat server such as TeamSpeak3 or Discord.

 #### Messages in Chat when Action is Forbidden
-When a user performs an action which is prohibitted while frozen, the same notification that was sent when they were first frozen will also be sent, but the action that they performed will also be within the message so that they know what they should not be doing.
+When a user performs an action which is prohibited while frozen, the same notification that was sent when they were first frozen will also be sent, but the action that they performed will also be within the message so that they know what they should not be doing.

 ### Design Draft Sketches
 #### \#1